anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.4.2"></a>
 ### 3.4.2.
 Physical Infrastructure
-Content to be developed

-Aim here is how to deploy from ground up (in a shipping container) or what expectations does the NFVi have of the DC.
+The aim is to specify the requirements on deploying the VIM, from ground up (in a shipping container), and what resources the NFVi requires of the DC (Data Centre).
 *	Servers
     - Compute
     -	Storage